 - Deploy on your own infrastructure

-- Maintain full data control for sensitive environments
+- Maintain greater control for sensitive environments

 - Integrate with existing security and monitoring tools

-This flexibility distinguishes MintMCP from cloud-only alternatives—enterprises can choose the deployment model that matches their requirements.
+This flexibility distinguishes MintMCP from cloud-only alternatives.
+Enterprises can choose the deployment model that matches their requirements.

 Conclusion: Why MintMCP Delivers Enterprise-Grade MCP Infrastructure

-Enterprise AI deployment demands more than integration breadth—it requires production-ready security, governance frameworks that satisfy auditors, and deployment speed that doesn't bottleneck adoption.
+Enterprise AI deployment demands more than integration breadth.
+It requires production-ready security, governance frameworks that satisfy auditors, and deployment speed that doesn't bottleneck adoption.
 MintMCP delivers on all three requirements.

 Book a demo to see MintMCP in action, or get started with the quickstart guide.